-Perhaps the most important participation comes from the Amsterdam Police who keep the city’s streets safe, and are very friendly to tourists and locals alike.
-With the sheer large numbers that throng the city for the Parade, it is the city Police that keep the city safe and clear of nuisance.
-The cheer and applause that all the police boats (yes, there are police boats in the parade too) receive is astounding.
+Perhaps the most important participation comes from the Amsterdam Police Force who keep the city’s streets safe daily, and are very friendly to tourists and locals alike.
+With the sheer large numbers that throng the city for the Parade, it is the City Police that keep the city safe and clear of nuisance.
+The cheer and applause that all the police boats (yes, there are police boats in the parade too) receive is astounding and heart-warming.

 The Parade commenced (in 2017) at around 2:00 pm in the afternoon at beginning of the Prinsengracht at the Westerdok harbour, then passed the Amstel River and the famous Magere Brug – the Skinny Bridge.
 One can see a number of boats lined up.
 Many locals are seen on their own boats trying to get a closer view of the parade.

-The Parade spans over 6 kilometers and every inch of the 3.7 miles that the parade covers is lined by viewers cheering, dancing, drinking and supporting the boats.
+The Parade spans over 6 kilometers and every inch is lined by viewers cheering, dancing and drinking people supporting the boats.
 Every year the canal is thronged by supporters and finding a good place to view the parade becomes a challenge with people arriving hours earlier to grab the best seats, participate and celebrate the Gay Pride Parade.

 The Enthusiasm and Eagerness

 Apart from the viewers standing alongside the canals, the people living in the buildings lining the canals have the best view.
 One can see balconies full of supporters of different ages.
-Right from children to the elderly, all types of people can be seen alongside the canal enjoying the boat parade, the vivid sights and as the Amsterdam official website puts it – a feast of visibility.
+Right from children to the elderly, all types of people can be seen alongside the canal enjoying the boat parade, the vivid sights and as the Amsterdam official website puts it – a feast.

 Photographing The Parade

 Photographing a parade or a festival is quite different from photographing people on the streets on any normal day.
-Normally, people like to pose and give a photographer some time to compose.
 Whether one prefers street photography or portraiture during a festival, shooting people during a parade with huge crowds can turn out to be a bit of a challenge.

-I found it challenging to capture the attention of my subjects long enough to compose a good shot.
-That is the reason I went thoroughly prepared.
-Considering the huge crowds and the busy streets, I knew I had to move quickly (and carefully, making sure that my expensive equipment is safe).
+Considering the huge crowds and the busy streets, I know I had to move quickly (and carefully, making sure that my gear is safe).
 I began with a plan, jotting down the kind of photographs I wanted to capture right from the moment I decided to attend the Gay Pride Parade.

 I took two cameras with me with two different lenses.
 The settings for both the cameras were in place before I left home to avoid wasting precious time in changing lenses during the parade or to keep changing the settings.
 The Gay Pride Parade is a time bound event, where photography opportunities come and go in the blink of an eye, and I wanted to focus fully on what was happening in my viewfinder and how I compose a photo rather the technicalities of my gear.

-While I managed to capture a vivid, colourful representation of the Gay Pride Parade, and the beautiful people participating in it, I also garnered more respect for the tolerant people that I am surrounded with, and the life they live – free of prejudices and welcoming one and all despite our natural differences and diversity.
+While I managed to capture a vivid, colourful representation of the Gay Pride Parade, and the beautiful people participating in it, I also garnered more respect for the people that I am surrounded with, and the life they live – free of prejudices and welcoming one and all despite our natural differences and diversity.